 Do not rely only upon the warning lights to indicate when jacks are up.
-It is the owner's responsibility to check that all jacks are up before moving the coach tions on which valve to open and what precautions to follow.
-The hydraulic pump is mounted between the front chassis frame extensions just behind the front bumper of the coach.
+It is the owner's responsibility to check that all jacks are up before moving the coach

 See the HWH Operator Manual supplied in your Owner InfoCase.
 It contains detailed instructions, precautions and technical information.
 It also contains troubleshooting instructions for operating system if any functions fail.